The Best Things To Do in Denmark WA 2023

 The cost includes a small bag of food each to feed the animals.
 There’s the option to purchase more food for A$1 a bag (our girls bought another two out of their pocket money).

-There are normally joeys that can be held with the supervision of one of the staff.
+You can usually hold joeys with the supervision of one of the staff.
 They are super cute and a highlight of our children’s visit.
 The adult kangaroos around the farm are free to leave, but some choose to stay (who can blame them).

 Closed December 24 & 25 only.